SenCoder/Nginx-notes/Note for nginx.md

 #### Problem

-You need to automate your tests with a load driver to gain consis‐ tency and repeatability in your testing.
+You need to automate your tests with a load driver to gain consistency and repeatability in your testing.

 **Solution**